 This will cause leaves to become droopy, soft, and brown.
 And if this continues, your plant will die.
 So the best time to water is in every 14-15 days.

 During the winter season, while the plant is not actively growing, water less often than you do in spring and summer.

 Not watering and overwatering both will harm the plant.
 This should be kept in mind.

 Hydrogen peroxide (H202) Treatment

 It is important to spray the solution in the morning and the evening because sunlight speeds up the process.
-And spraying the solution for three consecutive days 24 hrs apart should kill the fungus.
-According to some sources, hydrogen kills the fungus; it also can encourage plant growth and prevent rot.
-So, this is very beneficial for indoor plants.
+And spraying the solution for three consecutive days, 24 hrs apart, should kill the fungus.

 But always make sure that you keep your hydrogen peroxide in a cool and dark place.
 And please note that it can bleach and burn skin.
 So, you should use it very carefully.

-Those large, fleshy, and flat leaves of Snake Plants tend to collect dust, so they often need to be wiped by damp cloth.
+Those large, fleshy, and flat leaves of Snake plants tend to collect dust, so they often need to be wiped with a damp cloth.
 If there is rapid growth, then they need to be divided.

 Division should be done annually.
 Dividing and repotting should be done in the spring season by cutting sections containing both leaves and roots.
 Fragrant, greenish-white flower clusters indicate that your plant is pot-bound.